 The implementation of measures to control and manage alien and invasive species such as Japanese Knotwood (Fallopia Japonica), Giant Rhubarb (Gunnera tinctoria/manicata) and noxious weeds such as ragwort may be required as part of the EIS/EMP.
 In particular, attention should be paid to the potential for construction activities to introduce such species to an area.
 Measures to address the potential for introduction of invasive species should be included in Construction Management Plans.
-This should have due regard to the European Communities (Birds and Natural Habitats) Regulations 2011 which lists Restricted Non-Native Species, or any amended regulations.
+This should have due regard to the European Communities (Birds and Natural Habitats) Regulations 2010 (Consultation Draft) which lists Restricted Non-Native Species, and any final or amended regulations.